 I am glad and rejoice with all of you.

 Philippians 2, 17

 Sin is a transgression against the order of the Divine justice with which God rules the universe.
 He has arranged all things by measure.
 Thus, Christ had to counter-balance the eternal consequences of sin and restore the equality of justice between God and mankind.
 But our Lord had no intention of acting entirely alone (sola Christo).
-God willed that his blessed mother should counter-balance the temporal consequences of sin by uniting her suffering with his to restore the equality of friendship and justice between God and man.
+God willed with the necessity that his blessed mother should counter-balance the temporal consequences of sin by uniting her suffering with his to restore the equality of friendship and justice between God and man.
 God required a just measure of satisfaction from her on behalf of humanity to restore equilibrium in His Divine order of creation.

 The infinite satisfaction made by Christ made Mary’s finite satisfaction possible since she had acted in union with him in charity and grace.
 When Adam sinned against God, he did not sin as an individual person, but as the natural head of an organic whole, viz., humanity.
 The human race is like a human body: Once the head falls off, all the lower members are destroyed with it.
 So, when Adam sinned against God and fell from the supernatural life of grace, the whole human race fell with him.
 We are all members of this single organic whole, and as such, we have all fallen from grace in Adam.
 And as members of this one organic whole, we have all inherited the penalties of Adam’s sin, suffering, and death, inasmuch as we all have sinned (Rom 5:12).